/terms/inverted-index · 5 min read · advanced

 How to apply

-You don't build an inverted index (engines do), but your content writes the input.
+You do not build an inverted index (engines do), but your content writes the input.
 Three writing-side levers that feed cleanly into inverted-index ranking:

 What to skip: keyword-stuffing.
 BM25 ranking on top of the inverted index saturates term frequency past a small threshold (the k1 parameter), so additional repetitions add little and risk triggering anti-spam filters at higher pipeline layers.